Benny96/Data-Science/Coursera/Getting and Cleaning Data/README.md

-# GettingandCleaningData: Project for Getting and Cleaning Data
+# Getting and Cleaning Data: Project for Getting and Cleaning Data

 Author: Benny Galdós